realdecoy/frontier/src/commands/vue/README.md

   frontier vue <command>

 Commands:
-    add              -  Add a new module
-    create-project   -  Scaffold a new project
-    plugin           -  Inject a utility to extend project functionality upgrade          -  Specify the template version for a project
+    create-project   -  Scaffold a new Vue project add              -  Add a module to a project plugin           -  Inject a utility to extend project functionality upgrade          -  Specify the template version for a project